mmravic314/mmravic314.github.io/join/index.md

 ## Other

-We are open to undergraduate interns, foreign exchange students, sabbatical visitors from academia and industry, post-bac technician, and other arrangements in the lab.
+We are open to undergraduate interns, foreign exchange students, sabbatical visitors from academia and industry, post-bac technicians, and other arrangements in the lab.